brighter-bee/brighter-bee/README.md

 # Brighter Bee

-This is a web app for professional development and professional connection for students
+This is a web app (formally known as 'For A Student') for professional development and professional connection for students.

+## FAQ

+Q: How to view your source code?

+A: We prefer you to use PyCharm IDE

+Q: What are the main classes?

+A: The general APIs are in forastudent/person/api_views.py And the customized APIs are in forastudent/person/forum_views.py forastudent/person/project_views.py forastudent/person/skill_views.py forastudent/person/createMeeting.py

 ## Deployment instructions